1974 Mitsubishi Heavy Industries bombing: Aftermath

-The bombing caused a lot more damage than the EAAJAF expected due to the lack of evacuation, causing an outrage among the media.
+The bombing, which caused many more casualties than the EAAJAF expected due to the lack of evacuation, caused an outrage among the media.
 One editor said "This incident is a most atrocious challenge to our society.
 Society itself was the target and the victim."
-The Japan Times incited for a "show of public wrath" against the terrorists.
-However, rightist Prime Minister Kakuei Tanaka as well as leaders of leftist parties remained silent about the incident.
+The Japan Times called for a "show of public wrath" against the terrorists.
+However, rightist Prime Minister Kakuei Tanaka and leaders of leftist parties remained silent about the incident.
 Nervousness among the Tokyo population increased following two other bombings carried out by the group in the city in 1974, with the police still not having made arrests.

-The members of EAAJAF were arrested on 19 May 1975.
+Seven members of EAAJAF were arrested on 19 May 1975.
 In 1987, Masashi Daidoji and Toshiaki Masunaga were convicted and sentenced to death.
 Daidoji, leader of the former group's Wolf cell, said during court hearings that the bombing was "a mistake".
 In May 1999 while on death row, he apologized to the victims for the first time, saying "Our causing casualties is not something I can justify.
 I would like to apologize from the bottom of my heart."
-Daidoji died on 24 May 2017 at the Tokyo Detention Center.
+Daidoji died of multiple myeloma on 24 May 2017 at the Tokyo Detention Center.

+EAAJAF member and bombing participant Satoshi Kirishima, who had been hiding from the Japanese police since 1975, revealed his identity in January 2024 in a hospital in Kanagawa, stating he wanted to die by his real name.
+It was revealed he had been living under the pseudonym of "Hiroshi Uchida" in Fujisawa.
+He died three days later in Kamakura.

 The 1974 Mitsubishi Heavy Industries bombing was the deadliest terrorist attack as defined by modern standards that had occurred in Japan at the time, and remained the deadliest for over two decades until the Tokyo subway sarin attack on 20 March 1995 which killed 12 people.